Our research is editorially independent but we may earn a commission for purchases made through our links.

 Cape May is a Victorian seaside town that looks like it’s out of a Dickens novel during the holiday season, complete with garlands and gaslamps.
 You can listen to the Ghost of Christmas Past tales, ride the trolley back in time to check out the holiday lights, and take holiday house tours too.

-This charming town in the Finger Lakes region hosts the annual Dickens Festival, complete with characters from “A Christmas Carol” like Tiny Tim, all in Victorian costume.
+Skaneateles is a charming town in the Finger Lakes region that hosts the annual Dickens Festival, complete with characters from “A Christmas Carol” like Tiny Tim, all in Victorian costume.
 You can even watch a mini-performance of the famous novella.
 There’s a parade, horse-drawn carriage rides, a live bagpiper, and all sorts of refreshments too.

 North Dakota’s “Christmas Capital” is transformed into a Victorian village every year for three weekends over the holiday season.
-It hosts the Dickens Festival, with many attending wearing period attire to take part in a variety unique events.
-There’s top hat decorating, rides in a double-decker “Queen Elizabus” and a fruitcake toss, along with English high tea, a quilt show and a performance of “Merry Christmas, Mr. Scrooge,” a play that was locally written.
+Garrison hosts the Dickens Festival, with many attending wearing period attire to take part in a variety of unique events.
+There’s top hat decorating, rides in a double-decker “Queen Elizabus” and a fruitcake toss, along with English high tea, a quilt show, and a performance of “Merry Christmas, Mr. Scrooge,” a play that was locally written.

 In Muskogee, the Castle of Muskogee will be transformed into a magical place with a massive drive-through light display.
 You can ride Christmas ponies, hop on a train that rolls through the village or even onto Cletus the Camel, stepping into the shoes of a Wiseman.
 Honor Heights Park is also illuminated with more than 1.2 million lights.